 Recommended Gettysburg Links – This page lists a small number of excellent resources that provide a comprehensive introduction to the Battle of Gettysburg.
 The list is deliberately short.
 These are among the best of the best resources available to armchair historians and history lovers in general.
 I hope that you enjoy them.

 |Gettysburg Animated Map and Video (American Battlefield Trust)||Gettysburg Animated Map|

 |Civil War 360 Virtual Tour – Gettysburg (American Battlefield Trust)||GettysburgNPS on YouTube|

 Gettysburg Stone Sentinels (Steve Hawks) is an excellent site for studying the history and placement of Gettysburg’s 1,300+ monuments and markers.
 You can navigate from map to monument and back again.
 The site has many photographs.

 For accuracy and ease of reading, my favorite set of detailed (regiment-level) Gettysburg battle maps is Bradley M. Gottfried’s book, The Maps of Gettysburg (New York: Savas Beatie, 2010).
 If you must consult only free resources, please consider these two options:

-- Civil War Trust Maps are free to view online but reproduction rights must be explicitly granted by the Civil War Trust.
+- American Battlefield Trust Maps are free to view online but reproduction rights must be explicitly granted by the Civil War Trust.

 - American Civil War Maps (Hal Jespersen) is a repository of free Wikipedia maps that you can share under the Creative Commons Attribution 3.0 license.
 A subset of the Gettysburg “Maps by Hal Jespersen, www.cwmaps.com” is available on Civil War Cycling, here.